AIM-260 JATM

 The AIM-260 Joint Advanced Tactical Missile (JATM) is an American beyond-visual-range air-to-air missile (BVRAAM) being developed and produced by Lockheed Martin.
 Designed to address advanced threats, the missile is expected to replace or supplement the AIM-120 AMRAAM currently in US service.
 The United States Department of Defense (DoD) considers the AIM-260A JATM program to be the number one air-delivered weapon priority for both the United States Air Force (USAF) and the Navy (USN); and its acquisition out-prioritizes other weapon system improvements and modernization efforts on any fielded aircraft.

-This program differs from the Long-Range Engagement Weapon being developed by Raytheon.
+This program differs from the Long-Range Engagement Weapon being developed by Raytheon and the Navy's possibly related AIM-424 Malice, currently in flight-testing.
 The JATM is also separate from the AIM-174B Gunslinger, also developed by Raytheon for the USN.
+Australia is to also be the first foreign country to procure the missile, with deliveries expected in 2033.

 Development

 Initial launch platforms were expected to be, and currently are, the USAF F-22 Raptor and the USN F/A-18E/F Super Hornet, with integration with the F-35 Lightning II and F-15EX Eagle II being planned afterwards.

 The AIM-260 program began in 2017 in response to long-range missiles developed by potential adversaries, specifically the Chinese PL-15.
 Full scale aerial target testing for the JATM was confirmed to have started as early as April 2020, and testing in general for the missile is currently in progress.
 It is yet to achieve initial operational capability (IOC).
 AIM-260 production is expected to overtake AIM-120 production by 2026.